-Note: If you are looking to get a task management tool, check out the various offerings here.
+Note: If you are looking to get task management solutions, check out the various offerings here.

-On the other hand, for someone looking for a task management solution for work, it’s a completely different scenario.
+On the other hand, for someone looking for a task management solutions for work, it’s a completely different scenario.
 Business workers need to collaborate with many different stakeholders: